 By Cheap Bus / Minibus:

 Around this time one of the bus staff will take your ticket from you and give you a sticker, either colour coded or just white with the initials of your next destination on it.
 Stick this on your chest and don’t lose it as it is the only proof you now have that you bought a ticket for onward travel from the border. ( Dec ’14 – I noticed at least one minibus company is now giving passengers an ID worn around their neck to say which minibus they are on – much better system than the stickers. ) Another 10 minutes on the bus and you will arrive at the border.
 The bus will park near a large roundabout.
 Exit Cambodia at the Immigration Office on the right hand side of the border crossing.
 This is a very old building from before the days of casinos and so during High Season queuing won’t be a pleasurable experience as the majority of the time you will be in the open air.
 But regardless of how long you have t queue here – the one thing you can be sure of is that the queue on the Thai side will be longer.

 Bear in mind that most buses coming from Siem Reap will arrive at the border at pretty much the same time – late morning – and so if you are unlucky you could find yourself at the back of large queues both exiting Cambodia and then again when entering Thailand.

 Once in Thailand you will probably discover that there is no-one waiting for you and at this point will most likely think that you have been ripped off.
-But fear not, just follow the covered walkway out of the Immigration Office and into Thailand.
+But fear not, just follow the covered walkway out of the Immigration Office, past the Customs check and into Thailand.
 If you’ve got a bottle or two too many , try to hang back behind a Cambodian laden down with bags – they’ll be stopped by Customs and you can walk through.
-In front of you is a long, wide, straight road, walk along it for about 100 metres.
+In front of you is a long, wide, straight road, walk along it for about 50 metres.
 On the left you will see vans parked and further on you’ll come to a row of small tour agents offices with minibuses parked outside.
-Someone will approach you or just ask anyone where your minibus is and they will point you in the right direction. ( If you need to change money or use an ATM then look over to the right when you come out of Immigration and onto the long, wide road and you should be able to spot a large green bank building – Kasikorn (or K) Bank about 50 metres away. )
+Someone will approach you or just ask anyone where your minibus is and they will point you in the right direction. ( If you need to change money or use an ATM then look over to the right when you come out of Customs – past the large ‘Cross Cafe’ coffeeshop and should be able to spot a large green bank building – Kasikorn (or K) Bank about 100 metres away. )

 Having found your minibus, it will leave once everyone is accounted for, and will then take you to your destination.
 For the trip to Koh Chang the driver will make one quick stop to refuel where you can go to the toilet, buy some snacks and then you will taken to Centrepoint Ferry pier.
 The van will stop outside a tour agents by the pier, here you will probably be given the option of having the van take you to your hotel on Koh Chang for an extra 100 – 200 Baht.
 Up to you if you do this or not.
 It is more expensive than a pick up truck taxi from the pier on Koh Chang – which will be from 50 – 120 Baht.
 If you decide not to have the van take you to your hotel.
 You will still get back into the van and the driver will take you onto the ferry.
 Then you can hop out and do your own thing when you reach the mainland.
 As the price of the ferry ticket is included in the original US$12-15 ticket.

 Then you have the border crossing and as soon as you emerge into Thailand the first large sign that greets you is one for the taxi service to Bangkok.
-Just follow the sign to the taxi station which is adjacent to the large green Kasikorn Bank, less than 1 minute walk away.
+Just follow the sign to the taxi station which is on your left as soon as you come through Customs..
 A taxi to Bangkok is 1,900 Baht, Koh Chang 2,200 Baht and Pattaya 2,200 Baht.
 I’m sure other destinations are possible but these are the only three listed on the sign.

 For that price you will be dropped at one of the ferry piers for Koh Chang, then it is just a matter of hopping on a ferry and taking a pick up truck taxi to your hotel.

-This seems a good way of doing the journey – for two people you are looking at around 1,500 Baht each for Siem Reap to the pier for Koh Chang and if you are picked up from Siem Reap after breakfast, say 08:00 then you would reach the border well before the buses coming from Siem Reap and so shouldn’t have any long queues at Immigration.
+This seems a good way of doing the journey – for two people you are looking at around 1,500 Baht each ( 3,000 Baht total ) for Siem Reap to the pier for Koh Chang and if you are picked up from Siem Reap after breakfast, say 08:00 then you would reach the border well before the buses coming from Siem Reap and so shouldn’t have very long queues at Immigration.
 So, if all went to plan, then you’d be on a ferry to Koh Chang around 15:00 – 16:00.